www.xlr8yourmac.com

 - Steve A."

-Sponsor OWC now stocks several Dell LCD displays from 20in to 30in models.
-(The new 27in model also has DisplayPort interface, although it's more than 2x the cost of the 24in model.)
+As if Jan, 2009, Sponsor OWC stocked several Dell LCD displays from 20in to 30in models.
+(A 27in model also had a DisplayPort interface, although it was more than 2x the cost of the 24in model.)
+Their stock of displays varies, so check their Current Display brands/models.

 (from Jan.
 22, 2009)